MichaelaBickish/MichaelaBickish/README.md

 ### Hi there 👋

 I'm Michaela Bickish.
-I have a background in business operations and finance with a new passion for coding.
+I have a background in business operations and finance with a new passion for software development.

 I enjoy creating improved & efficient solutions that make everyone happier!
+I love applying responsive design principles and watching my web pages shrink into mobile screens and still look fantastic.

 - 🔭 I’m currently learning full-stack software development!
 - 🖥 <a href ="https://michaelabickish.github.io/portfolio/">Check out my landing page / portfolio</a>